Charro: Origins

 After the Mexican War of Independence was over one of the major generals Agustín de Iturbide rides into Mexico City victoriously with his generals many of which were charros that served in his army.

 The Viceroyalty of New Spain had prohibited Native Americans from riding or owning horses, with the exception of the Tlaxcaltec nobility, other allied chieftains, and their descendants.
-However, cattle raising required the use of horses, for which farmers would hire cowboys who were preferably mestizo and, rarely, Indians.
-Some of the requirements for riding a horse were that one had to be employed by a plantation, had to use saddles that differed from those used by the military, and had to wear leather clothing from which the term "cuerudo" (leathered one) originated.
+However, raising cattle required the use of horses; farmers would hire cowboys for this task.
+These cowboys were preferably mestizo and rarely, Indians.
+Some of the requirements for riding horses were being employed by a plantation, needing to use saddles that differed from saddles used by the military, and needing to wear leather clothing: this is where the term "cuerudo" (leathered one) originated.

-Over time landowners and their employees, starting with those living in the Mexican Plateau and later the rest of the country, adapted their cowboy style to better suit the Mexican terrain and temperature, evolving away from the Spanish style of cattle raising.
+Over time, landowners and their employees began to adapt the cowboy style to the Mexican terrain and climate, evolving away from the Spanish style of cattle raising.
+This process began with those living in the Mexican Plateau and later spread to the rest of the country.
 After the Mexican War of Independence horse riding grew in popularity.
 Many riders of mixed race became mounted mercenaries, messengers and plantation workers.
 Originally known as Chinacos, these horsemen later became the modern "vaqueros".
-Wealthy plantation owners would often acquire decorated versions of the distinctive Charro clothing and horse harness to display their status in the community.
-Poorer riders would also equip their horses with harness made from agave or would border their saddles with chamois skin.
+Wealthy plantation owners would often acquire decorated versions of the distinctive Charro clothing and horse harnesses to display status in the community.
+Poor riders would equip their horses with harnesses made from agave or would border their saddles with chamois skin.